Department Head

 Fax: 334-844-8307

-Using the implementation science principles, I have studied the adoption, implementation and evaluation of various types of healthcare innovations.
-While much of my research experience is focusing on the adoption of immunization services in community pharmacies, concepts related to adoption and implementation of innovations are transferrable and applicable to other organizations and other innovations including biometric screening, naloxone dispensing, Immunization Information Systems, and medication therapy management services.
+The goal of Dr. Westrick's research program is to improve the quality of health care and patient health outcomes through promoting the uptake of evidence-base innovations into practice.
+Using organizational theories and implementation science principles, she has studied the adoption, implementation, and evaluation of various types of health care innovations.
+While much of her research experience focuses on the adoption of immunization services in community pharmacies, concepts related to the adoption and implementation of innovations are transferrable and applicable to other organizations and other innovations including biometric screening, naloxone dispensing, Immunization Information Systems, and medication therapy management services.

 Investigator: Westrick SC (PI)